Things to do in Paracas

 Huacachina Sand Dunes

 Flat and shallow waters and a steady wind between pretty much every single day.
-Paracas is popular with kitesurfing because the wind is super reliable.
-There are a hand full of kitesurf schools ready to teach you how to kite.
+Paracas is popular with kitesurfing and paragliding because the wind is super reliable.
+There are a handful of kitesurf schools ready to teach you how to kite.
+Alternatively, see the incredible landscapes of Paracas from the sky on a paragliding tour of the area.

 Pisco Wine tasting